Tinycsocket

 TcsSocket *

-specifies the internet and transport layer, for example TCS_TYPE_TCP_IP4 or TCS_TYPE_UDP_IP6.
+specifies the protocol, for example TCS_PROTOCOL_IP_TCP or TCS_PROTOCOL_IP_UDP.

 Returns: